In this post you will learn...

 At some point during home ownership you’ll likely take a look at your windows and consider replacing several or all of them.
 Older windows can result in a variety of problems and expenses.
 These include:

-- Decreasing safety through broken locks, poor fits, and rotten frames
+- Decreased safety due to broken locks, poor fits, and rotten frames

-- Letting moisture inside the home, increasing the risk of mold, mildew and water damage
+- Elevated risk of mold, mildew and water damage due to poor seals

 Why Such a Big Difference In Window Replacement Costs?